 Tell us a bit about your recent integration with Animoto and how this has helped shape the face of your MaaS offerings.

 BMcC: We provide music to Animoto but they don’t use our MaaS Platform.
 However, our relationship with Animoto certainly proved our notion that MaaS was needed and that the business model can scale.
-They pay us a % of revenue when their customers use our music against photo slide shows.
+They pay us a percentage of revenue when their customers use our music against photo slideshows.
 On the face of it, these are low-dollar sync fees, but they add up quickly.
-You get tens of thousands of people creating content, and the next thing you know, you’re getting large royalty checks that you cut to the musicians.
+You get tens of thousands of people creating content, and the next thing you know, you’re cutting large royalty checks to the musicians.
 Every week, we have an artist call us to say that they’re getting emails from photographers that have used their songs on Animoto.
 They have become fans on their Facebook page and bought their songs on iTunes.
 It’s built their fan base in a very real way.

 This brings exposure and scalable, recurring revenue.
 As we’ve watched it grow, it has proven that there is an entire market that can provide similar results.
 MaaS will address that market and extend deeper into the digital universe of online content creation.
 It’s clear to see the impact that’s going to have on our artists and their ability to make a living.
 Moreover, we’re giving these other content creators tools to develop quality work.
 Stock music just won’t do.
 People want to use the music they love, music that resonates with them, and they want easy and legal access to it.
 We’ve heard their call.
 We’re answering it.